mkostrun/vibrometer/README.md

 these are in fact very old dampers.
 First one was total failure.
 At that point I asked myself how can I quantify my experiences.
+I found two solutions:

+1. Some android phones have built in accelerometers.
+Mine can sample with rate up to 100 Hz, and applications exist which allow data to be saved locally and exported.

+2. Build a vibrometer using embedded system platform and use an analog accelerometer for sensing.